jmunixusers/presentations/tmux.md

 ## Opening new windows
 To open a new window in tmux, type prefix followed by `c`.
-You will be greeted with a new terminal as well as a new entry in the bottom information bar. this bar shows open windows and their names. by default the names are generated from whatever the last active terminal in use was on that window, they can be changed by entering prefix + `,`.
+You will be greeted with a new terminal as well as a new entry in the bottom information bar. this bar shows open windows and their names.
+By default the names are generated from whatever the last active terminal in use was on that window, they can be changed by entering prefix + `,`.
 This will prompt for a new name to call the window.